nedtaylor/athena/docs/joss/paper.md

 `ATHENA` is actively used in ongoing computational science research projects.
 One example is its integration into the `RAFFLE` structure prediction software [@Taylor2025raffle], where graph neural networks are being developed to operate directly on atomistic structures within a Fortran-based workflow.

-The framework is also being used as a platform for implementing physics-informed neural networks for solving partial differential equations in plasma physics and for exploring machine learning approaches to modelling heat transport in materials.
+The framework is also being used as a platform for implementing physics-informed neural networks for solving partial differential equations in plasma physics and for exploring machine learning approaches to modelling heat transport in materials via neural operators, physics-informed neural networks, and inverse design.

 The project includes a growing collection of reproducible examples demonstrating these workflows, including implementations of message-passing neural networks for chemical systems and physics-informed neural networks solving Burgers’ equation.